conjurer-rich/fast-flow-flywheel/pages/toolkit/toolkit-starter-kit.md

 ✅ **User Needs Mapping Primer:** A visual overview of the UNM technique and a simple exercise to uncover misaligned team boundaries.

-✅ **Intro to the Fast Flow Flywheel:** Understand how the Flywheel connects signals, plays, and decisions into repeatable momentum.
+✅ **Intro to the Fast Flow Flywheel™️:** Understand how the Flywheel connects signals, plays, and decisions into repeatable momentum.

 ## Why It’s Useful